NSAPH/National-Causal-Analysis/Confounders/census/readme.md

 ## Census Pipeline Output

-The diriectory `processed_data` is left empty as the final products of the census pipeline are larger than Github’s file size limit.
+The directory `processed_data` is left empty as the final products of the census pipeline are larger than Github’s file size limit.
 However running the `make.R` file in the `code` directory will recreate the final products.
 The files created will be the following: